adscorp100/mdhomecarebuild/src/content/services/ndis-behaviour-support-practitioner-training.md

 - Risk assessment and management strategies
 - Local {suburb} service system navigation

-##
+## Entry Level Behaviour Support Practitioner Requirements in {suburb}

-Entry Level Behaviour Support Practitioner Requirements in {suburb}To begin your career as a behaviour support practitioner in {suburb}, you'll need:
+To begin your career as a behaviour support practitioner in {suburb}, you'll need:

 - Relevant tertiary qualifications in psychology, social work, or related fields
 - Understanding of positive behaviour support frameworks